fblascogarma/google_ads_backend/README.md

 # Installation

+See [here](https://youtu.be/WvP3vtc_o7Q) a video tutorial on how to set up this web app.

 Clone this repo and the repo for the [frontend](https://github.com/fblascogarma/google_ads_frontend).
 To install the packages needed for the frontend, follow the instructions in the README file of that repo.

 Here are the instructions for the backend.